danbates1452/hackkey/README.md

 # HackKey
-Password manager written for HackSussex2024 by the 💣
+Password manager written for HackSussex2024 by the 💣 team.